Who we are

 Training: Dynamic sessions that inspire and change thought process of all participants.

 Monthly Engagements with Participants: Including an online follow-up and monthly Summits that review the training elements.

 Apprenticeship Programs: We partner with businesses across Memphis to place program participants in jobs above the poverty level, and later enter into housing purchased through the Land Bank Commissions.

 About Greg Winston

 Greg went on to receive a bachelor’s degree in political science from the University of Arkansas.
 As a star athlete in high school and college, Greg was invited to speak to kids about his experience.
 His fondness for helping kids keeps him actively speaking to them over the last 30 years.
-Two years ago, a request from his former boss and the then-Mayor of Memphis allowed Greg to develop CLAY.
+Several years ago, a request from his former boss and the then-Mayor of Memphis allowed Greg to develop C.L.A.Y.